 Having said that, if you are looking to make a ‘healthy’ cookie (if there is such a thing) with more nutrients then using whole wheat flour is definitely worth a try.
 It will give your cookie a stronger flavor and can turn out a little gritty, so that’s something to keep in mind if you choose whole wheat flour.

-What we’ve learned is that flour has a huge impact on how cookies turn out.
+What we’ve learned is that flour has a huge impact on how cookies turn out and the best flour for baking cookies really depends on how you want your cookies.
 Flour doesn’t just affect the structure, but it has an impact on the flavor, color, and texture.

 So, what is the best flour for cookies?
 Every flour is different and will yield a completely different cookie, which ultimately comes down to personal preference.
-My favorite cookie recipes use a combination of self-raising and plain flour and I think this creates the perfect balance between a chewy center and crispy exterior.
+My favorite cookie recipes use a combination of self-raising and plain flour and I think this creates the perfect balance between a chewy and soft center, and crispy exterior.

-At the end of the day, the flour you use really comes down to what texture you want your cookie to be.
+At the end of the day, which flour is best for cookies really comes down to what texture you want your cookie to be.
 Using cake flour for cookies is probably not the best, especially if you are planning on using 100% cake flour.
 If you like a soft cookie, try a 50-50 cake flour and plain flour mix.